 Milton Keynes may be in for deadly flu season after Australia's killed hundreds

-Levels of flu in Australia are often a good predictor for flu in England, and the NHS Milton Keynes Clinical Commissioning Group (CCG) is calling on all eligible patients to get vaccinated before the flu virus starts circulating.
+Flu levels in Australia are often a good predictor for flu in England, and the NHS Milton Keynes Clinical Commissioning Group (CCG) is calling on all eligible patients to get vaccinated before the flu virus starts circulating.

 Dr Nicola Smith, GP and Chair of NHS Milton Keynes CCG, said: “This particularly nasty strain of flu in Australia shows just how severe flu can be and it’s vital that all those who are eligible benefit from this life-saving vaccination.

-"Last year thousands of people in Milton Keynes took unnecessary risks with their lives by not taking the steps to protect themselves.
+"Last year thousands of people in Milton Keynes took unnecessary risks with their lives by not taking the steps to protect themselves

 "Flu is a serious, sometimes even life-threatening illness, which people can catch easily when it is circulating."